 Step 4: In Network and Sharing Center, click Change your networking settings.

 Step 5: Click Manually connect to a wireless network under Set up a Connection or Network, then Next.
+To connect to a wireless network, click the wireless network you want to connect to, then click Connect.

 Note: The wireless router or access point configures the Network name (SSID), Security type, Encryption type, and Security key.
 If you're using the default setup, see the router's bottom or manual.
 Logging into the router's configuration page may reveal unique settings.
 Contact your network administrator or router manufacturer if you can't locate it.
 The image shows essential details.
 Information varies.